 Is there any way to find out if a potential tenant has been previously evicted from a prior rental property?

 There isn’t really a complete database of bad tenants that is easily accessible to landlords.
-However, there are certain organizations that landlords can join to obtain a credit check and a tenancy check on potential tenants.
-The following are agencies that provide this type of service.
-Rent Check at www.rentcheckcorp.com; www.tenantverification.com; or www.tenchek.com.
+However, in order to obtain information on about their credit history, you can engage the services of a credit check agency.
+The following are examples of agencies that provide credit check services for landlords:

 Is there a way that I am able to access my tenants previous Landlord and Tenant Actions/Applications?
 If so, what do I need to do in order to obtain them?

-With regards to your question, I’ve included the link below which is found on the Board’s website and provides information on this issue, http://www.ltb.gov.on.ca/en/Key_Information/256354.html.
+With regards to your question, I’ve included the link below which is found on the Board’s website and provides information on this issue,https://tribunalsontario.ca/ltb/decisions/ .

 Unfortunately we cannot provide you with any information on this issue as we only deal with residential landlord and tenant relations.
 We suggest contacting your local municipality about this matter.